 A small defensive minefield was laid at the entrance to the Forth in 1939.
-In September, 1939, HMS Plover, a coastal minelayer, was employed to lay a further minefields off the Bass Rock in Operation BEM.
+In September, 1939, HMS Plover, a coastal minelayer, was employed to lay further minefields off the Bass Rock in Operation BEM.
 This was added to by Plover again in Operation CP in November.
 In December, 1939, Plover continued to lay more mines but a Boom defence vessel (Bayonet) sank on the 22nd and some mine-sweeping was required to alter the shape of the field.*

-In general defensive mines were laid along the southern shores of the Firth of Forth, the main channel for shipping lying along the northern shore and to the north of the Isle of May.
+In general, defensive mines were laid along the southern shores of the Firth of Forth, the main channel for shipping lying along the northern shore, and to the north of the Isle of May.
 These mines were designed to prevent any enemy ships, including submarines, from attempting to enter the Forth and a number could be detonated electronically from an installation on Inchkieth should an enemy vessel be spotted over the minefield.

-Such measure were taken at all the east coast ports and minefields were laid along the length of the North Sea coast of Britain in an effort to protect the east coast shipping lanes.
+Similar measures were taken at all the east coast ports and minefields were laid along the length of the North Sea coast of Britain in an effort to protect the east coast shipping lanes.

 German Offensive Operations In The Forth

 Of course, the Germans were equally determined to lay mines in this important area and extensive mine-laying was carried out by both the German Air and Naval Forces.
 This involved a combination of Stavanger based bombers and U-boats sailing from both German and Norwegian bases.
-Submarines, in particular, proved difficult to spot since they were almost invisible to existing radar devices at the start of the war and mine-laying aircraft often flew below the coverage of the radar chain stations especially when in the actual process of laying their mines.
+Submarines, in particular, proved difficult to spot since they were almost invisible to existing radar devices at the start of the war and mine-laying aircraft often flew below the coverage of the radar chain stations, especially when in the actual process of laying their mines.
 A considerable number of ships were lost in the early months of the war to magnetic mines laid at the entrances to the east coast ports and the Forth was no exception.

 HMS Belfast Damaged

 At 10.58am on 21 November 1940, the cruiser HMS Belfast, only just over a year into its service life, had its back all but broken by a magnetic mine as it was leaving the Firth of Forth.
 The mine didn’t break the outside plates but buckled them so badly that Belfast’s keel was severely warped.
 It wrought further damage on Belfast’s engine and boiler rooms and injured twenty-one of its crew.
 A tug, the Krooman, turned from towing gunnery targets and instead towed Belfast to Rosyth for initial repairs.
-Once Belfast was deemed to be seaworthy it was taken to Devonport where it was virtually rebuilt.
-Should one visit the Belfast in London today one can still trip over an unexpected surface bulge on its deck, a reminder of its close shave in the Firth of Forth and evidence of where the ship required additional strengthening as result of its mining.
+Once Belfast was deemed to be seaworthy, it was taken to Devonport where it was virtually rebuilt.
+Should one visit the Belfast in London today, one can still trip over an unexpected surface bulge on its deck, a reminder of its close shave in the Firth of Forth and evidence of where the ship required additional strengthening as result of its mining.